carbonplan/offsets-db-data/README.md

 # carbonplan / offsets-db-data

-Utilities for cleaning, and processing data for the [carbonplan/offsets-db-web](https://github.com/carbonplan/offsets-db-web)
+Utilities for cleaning, and processing data for the [OffsetsDB web tool](https://carbonplan.org/research/offsets-db/)

 ## Installation